-How do I properly dispose of medical syringes/sharps/hypodermic needles?
+How do I dispose of household syringes (sharps)?

 Do I need to sort my recyclables?

 No. Gwinnett's solid waste haulers use dedicated trucks for recycling and a method called “single stream recycling.”
 This means that recyclables are sorted at the recycling center, not curbside.
-Please rinse out all containers before placing in the recycling cart.
-Here is a list of the many items you can recycle.
+Please rinse out all containers before placing acceptable items in the recycling cart.

-What if all of my recycling does not fit in the container provided by my hauler?
+What if all of my recycling does not fit in the cart provided by my hauler?